Student Survival Guide

 - Use cash machines during the day when it is busy or get cashback in a supermarket.
 Put your cash away quickly and never write down your PIN

-- If you think you’re in danger or being followed, walk to the nearest shop or garage and call for help
+- If you think you’re in danger or being followed, walk to the nearest student safe zone or a nearby bar or shop to call for help

 - Take a taxi you can trust – use a licensed black hackney cab from a legitimate taxi rank rather than flagging down a random car

 - Some clubs and pubs will book a cab for you and let you know when it is outside.
 Take advantage – it beats standing in the cold!

 - If you’re unsure ask to see the taxi driver’s license before you get in the car.
 Legitimate taxis will have this clearly displayed in the vehicle

 - If you’d rather get the bus then check the times ahead and stick together

 - Some halls of residences put on buses from and to venues.
 Find out if there is one running – it’ll save you money and keeping you safe